1. I've heard the Cal/OSHA Emergency Temporary Standards (ETS) for COVID-19 prevention have been revised. What's changed?

 - Keep personal information about employees with COVID-19 symptoms and cases confidential.

-Employers who provide, arrange for, or secure transportation of employees to and from work in vehicles are required to take these precautions for COVID-19 protection.
-This includes carpools, rideshare/shuttle vehicles, and private charter buses.
+Employers who provide, arrange for, or secure any transportation of an employee during the course and scope of employment are required to take precautions for COVID-19 protection.
+This includes carpools, rideshare/shuttle vehicles, and private charter buses providing transportation to and from different workplaces, job sites, delivery sites, buildings, stores, facilities, and agricultural fields.

-This emergency temporary standard applies to all employers except:
+This emergency temporary standard applies to all employers who provide transportation except:

 Windows should be open in the vehicle in order to maximize the outdoor air supply.
 Windows may be closed when:

-- The cabin air filter is in use, and the potential contaminants have an air quality index greater than 100
+- The cabin air filter is in use and the EPA Air Quality Index for any pollutant is greater than 100.

-Response: Researchers have studied how open windows and passengers in the car affect air flow.
-The safest configuration is with the driver seated alone in front seat and one passenger in the backseat on the passenger side of the vehicle.
+Researchers have studied how open windows and passengers in the car affect airflow.
+The safest configuration is with the driver seated alone in the front seat and one passenger in the backseat on the passenger side of the vehicle.
 The windows opposite the driver and passenger should be open, and the windows next to the driver and passenger should be closed (see Diagram 1 below).
-This creates a counter-clockwise airflow in the car which helps reduce exposure potential because air has to travel farther to reach the other person in the car.
+This creates a counterclockwise airflow in the car, which helps reduce exposure potential because air has to travel farther to reach the other person in the car.
 The worst configuration is to have the windows right next to the driver and passenger open.
-This will carry the driver’s exhaled breath right to the passenger (diagram 2).
+This will carry the driver's exhaled breath right to the passenger (diagram 2).

-In addition to optimizing air flow, unless driving alone, all occupants of the vehicle should wear a face covering that effectively covers their nose and mouth.
-Occupants should also be seated at least 3’ from each other and sanitize their hands upon entering and exiting the vehicle.
+In addition to optimizing airflow, all unvaccinated occupants of the vehicle should wear a face covering or request a respirator for voluntary use unless driving alone.
+Occupants should also sanitize their hands upon entering and exiting the vehicle.

 Diagram 1: Opening windows opposite from driver and passenger will set up counterclockwise air flow in the car.